Friday, 21 December 2012

 Root bound.... like my cyclamen....
 My mum said don't plant it in a pot too big because it likes to be root bound.
 And it does.... it creates the most amazing blooms when it was in a too tiny pot.
 When I did transplant it.... it didn't survive.
 It got lost in the space surrounding it.

-Do we just need to be held close and tight to feel safe and bloom, or do we need to be like that mighty oak tree, the seed that fell on good soil and just keeps on growing, it's roots growing surer and deeper and more steadfast every day, strong enough to weather every storm.....
+Do we just need to be held close and tight to feel safe and bloom, or do we need to be like that mighty oak tree, the seed that falls accidentally then just keeps on growing, it's roots growing surer and deeper and more steadfast every day, strong enough to weather every storm.....

 Friday, 26 October 2012